 From Facebook Live video and even YouTube, you can make short videos to get the word out about your content, your products, your promotions and so much more.

-11. Post Inspiring or Famous Quotes
+11. Promote Content by Posting Inspiring or Famous Quotes

-Quotes are motivational, inspirational and great to share on social media.
-Use quotes from your blog posts to put on social graphics, and add your link to the bottom of the graphic so people can visit your site if they relate.
+For instance, use quotes from your blog posts to put on social graphics, and add your link to the bottom of the graphic so people can visit your site if they relate to the quote.

-12. Promote Via Facebook Groups
+12. Promote Content Via Facebook Groups

 Some are public, which means anyone can join.
-Others may be closed, which means a moderator must approve access.
+Others may be private, which means a moderator must approve access.

-13. Make Polls on Facebook
+13. Promote Content by Making Polls on Facebook

 Neil Patel says question posts garner the most interest on Facebook.

 By using Facebook Business Manager, you can make your own polls.

 14. Promote Content by Using Facebook to Boost Your Blog Post